 - Press “Pressure Cook” and use the + sign to increase the minutes to one hour.
 And walk away and finish the rest of your meal prepping or whatever else because you’re pretty much done with this!

 - When the timer goes off, leave the pot alone.
 It will release the pressure on its own.
 When it’s done, you’ll see the pressure valve go back down.
 It’s the little silver cylinder on the lid.
 Once the valve goes down, you can open your pot.
 Don’t open it before.
-You can manually release the pressure, but I haven’t done this yet. #instantpotnewbie
+You can manually release the pressure, but be careful because the steam will be super hot – use a dishtowel.

 - Remove the pork and shred with two forks.
 My pork tenderloin just fell apart.
 I barely got it out of the pot without it tearing apart.